diamondIPP/proteus/doc/contribution_guide.rst

 listed in the `GCC 4.4 C++0x support status
 <https://gcc.gnu.org/gcc-4.4/cxx0x_status.html>`_ can be used where appropriate.

-A good general guideline for modern C++ usage is the `CppCoreGuidelines
-<https://github.com/isocpp/CppCoreGuidelines>`_ and a few other anecdotal tips
-are listed here.
+A good general guideline for modern C++ usage can be found in the `CppCoreGuidelines <https://github.com/isocpp/CppCoreGuidelines>`_.
+A few other anecdotal tips are listed here.

 *   Write code that is easy to understand for humans instead of code that you hope is easier for the compiler to optimize.
 It's usually not